kkzonie/njspc-mqtt-broker/README.md

    clone with `git clone git@github.com:kkzonie/njspc-mqtt-broker.git`
 4. Unzip into njspc-mqtt-broker.
 5. Run 'npm install' in the new folder (where package.json exists).
 This will automatically install all the dependencies (mqtt, axios, sockets.io, etc.).
-6. Edit the /config/config.json to meet your requirements for connecting to your MQTT broker and your nodejs-poolcontroller installation.
+6. Edit the /config/config.json to meet your requirements for connecting to your MQTT server and your nodejs-poolcontroller installation.

 config.json Screenshot